-SAUE104 Read cam down Start recording Middle-click on a camera in the Cameras Tab and Start recording should appear as an option in the drop-down menu.
+Middle-click on a camera in the Cameras Tab and Start recording should appear as an option in the drop-down menu.
 Click this to start the recording.
 If the recording has started, there will be a flashing in the top right-hand corner of the camera panel.
-Video format or the camera panel.